OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 [Return to Contents](#contents)

 ## 060400.
-Statement of responsibility relating to a series
+Statement of responsibility relating to a series (repeatable)

 **Definition:** Statement relating to any persons, families, or corporate bodies responsible for the creation of, or contributing to,